ivoarch/calavera-wm/README.md

 Installation
 ------------
-Swm is installed into the /usr/local namespace by default, change the path indicated in the Makefile.
+Calavera-wm is installed into the /usr/local namespace by default, change the path indicated in the Makefile.

 Afterwards enter the following command to build and install Calavera-wm (if